carl-steinbach/flask-note-app/README.md

-# A simple flask application to take notes
+# A simple flask application where users can log in and write notes